 Coping with ovarian cancer

 This page contains information about coping with ovarian cancer.
-There is information on
+You can find the following

 Coping with ovarian cancer

 It can be very difficult coping with a diagnosis of cancer both practically and emotionally.
-You may feel very upset and confused at first.
+You may feel very upset, frightened and confused at first.

 As well as coping with the fear and anxiety that a diagnosis of cancer brings, you have to work out how to manage practically.
 There may be money matters to sort out.
 Who do you tell you have cancer?
 There may be children or grandchildren to consider.

 The coping with cancer section contains lots of information you may find helpful including information about counselling, financial issues and much more.

 You can view and print the quick guides for all the pages in the living with ovarian cancer section.